-- Alleviate flooding and drainage issue.
+- Alleviate flooding and drainage issues.

 - Add a layer of stormwater management that protects local aquifers from overflowing.

 “A rain garden solves a landscape problem,” explains Paula Gross, adjunct professor of horticulture at Central Piedmont Community College.
-“It’s not just pretty, it is part of an ecosystem that can have a positive impact on the environment.”
+“It’s not just pretty; it is part of an ecosystem that can have a positive impact on the environment.”